 Turbinate Reduction Surgery

-An inferior turbinate reduction is a surgical procedure designed to reduce the size of the inferior turbinate, clearing up the airway to eliminate any associated breathing or sinus problems.
-There are several different procedures that can be performed.
+An inferior turbinate reduction is a surgical procedure designed to reduce the size of the inferior turbinate, clearing up the airway to eliminate any associated breathing problems.

 Call Great Lakes ENT Specialists at (231) 489-8151 for more information or to schedule an appointment.